zhaime/zoehaime/content/publication/The Journey of Engaging With Web-Based Self-Harm and Suicide Content: Longitudinal Qualitative Study/index.md

 ---
-title: "The Journey of Engaging With Web-Based Self-Harm and Suicide Content: Longitudinal Qualitative Study [Open Access]"
+title: "The Journey of Engaging With Web-Based Self-Harm and Suicide Content: Longitudinal Qualitative Study"
 authors:
 - admin
 - Laura Kennedy